dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson5_vertex_of_parabola.md

 ## Next Steps

-Once your teen understands the vertex of a parabola, you can move on to:
+Once you understand the vertex of a parabola, you can move on to:
 1. Maximum and minimum problems (optimization)
 2. Completing the square method for solving quadratic equations
 3. Transformations of parabolas (shifting, stretching, reflecting)
 4. Connections between the vertex and the discriminant

-Remember: The vertex is a foundational concept for understanding quadratic functions.
-Make sure your teen can both calculate the vertex algebraically and understand its significance geometrically before moving on to more advanced topics.
+**Remember:** The vertex is a foundational concept for understanding quadratic functions.
+Make sure you can both calculate the vertex algebraically and understand its significance geometrically before moving on to more advanced topics.